ronin-rb/ronin/man/ronin-typosquat.1.md

 ## ARGUMENTS

 *DOMAIN*
-  The domain to typo squat.
+  A domain to check for typo squats.

 ## OPTIONS